 - Location: Salthill House, Upper Salthill Road, Galway

 - Insider Tip: While the eclectic decor is certainly a conversation starter and worthy of a few photos, be sure to watch your head!

 The King’s Head, High Street

 The Ruby Room on the top level is a more compact live show venue, from music to local comedians.
-The beer range, like any good Irish pub, is equally as varied, and many patrons report favorable feedback about the King Charles Blood Red Ale (a house-made specialty!).
+Like any good Irish pub, the beer range is equally as varied, and many patrons report favorable feedback about the King Charles Blood Red Ale (a house-made specialty!).

 An Púcán Bar & Restaurant

-If you feel like you need to let off a little steam, An Púcán might be the bar for you.
-Previously, it fit more into the typical mold of a quaint but lively Irish bar, but following new ownership in 2014, it underwent some renovations.
+If you feel like you need to let off a little steam, An Púcán might be one of the best Galway bars for you.
+Previously, it fits more into the typical mold of a quaint but lively Irish bar, but following new ownership in 2014, it underwent some renovations.
 The result is something that maintains the heritage of an authentic Irish pub but with elements from a more club-like scene.

 The bar offers two music venues, each with a stage, and live music is available every night.
 Since the new ownership, there has also been a revamp of their menu; this is a great spot to get locally-sourced oysters.
 The bar has also partnered with a local whiskey distillery to produce a “house blend” of whiskey that can only be purchased here.